beyondcodesandalgos/Image_Classifier/README.md

 ## 🚀 Main Features

 - 📁 Image preprocessing with resizing and normalization
-- 🧠 CNN architecture with Conv2D, MaxPooling, and Dense layers
+- 🧠 CNN architecture with Conv2D, Flatten, MaxPooling, and Dense layers
 - 📊 Model evaluation using accuracy and loss metrics
 - 🖼️ Prediction on new images with visualization
 - 🧪 Training and validation split for performance monitoring